What is an Invoice? | The Ultimate Guide to Invoicing

 Companies in Greece and Italy demand payment within 50 days or more

-How quickly invoices are paid often depends, in part, on how the document is issued.
-Manual, paper invoices are both slower to deliver and process at the other end.
-But modern, automated, electronic methods can ensure payments are made quickly and efficiently, even immediately.
+How quickly invoices are paid often depends in part on how the document is issued.
+Manual invoices are slower both to deliver and to be processed at the other end.
+But modern, automated methods can ensure payments are made quickly and efficiently, even immediately.

-The term "bill" is often used interchangeably with "invoice", however you shouldn't always assume they're being used the same way.
+A bill is often considered to be interchangeable with "invoice".
 Different parties may choose to differentiate bills from invoices in several ways.
 Common differentiations include:

 Bill is a preferred term based on industry - Accountants and lawyers commonly use the term "billable hours" to refer to the time spent on work for a client that they can be charged for.
 Because of this, they may use the term "billing a client" in place of "invoicing a client".
 In these circumstances, though, they mean the same thing.